ligato/vpp-agent/cmd/README.md

 # Executables

-This package groups executables that can be built out of sources in this repository:
+This package groups executables that can be built from sources in this
+repository:

-- [vpp-agent](vpp-agent/main.go) main executable that allows to manage VPP
+- [vpp-agent](vpp-agent/main.go) - the VPP Agent executable
-- [agentctl](agentctl/agentctl.go) CLI tool that allows to show the state and to configure agents connected to etcd
+- [agentctl](agentctl/agentctl.go) - CLI tool that allows to show the state and to configure agents connected to etcd
-- [vpp-agent-ctl](vpp-agent-ctl/main.go) utility that allows to setup predefined parts of configuration (aimed for testing purposes)
+- [vpp-agent-ctl](vpp-agent-ctl/main.go) - a utility for testing VNF Agent
+  configuration.
+It contains a set of pre-defined configurations that can be sent to the VPP Agent either interactively or in a script.